 Concerta is a stimulant medication that is typically used in the treatment of ADHD.
 It is an extended-release, brand name formulation of the drug called methylphenidate.

 Like Ritalin, another methylphenidate formulation, Concerta is classified as a Schedule II drug – meaning that it is highly controlled due to the potential for abuse and addiction.

 If you read one thing about executive or luxury addiction treatment, read this.
 Click Here.

-Symptoms of Physical Addiction
+Physical Signs and Symptoms of Addiction

-Symptoms of Psychological Addiction
+Psychological Signs and Symptoms of Addiction

 Reasons for Concerta Abuse and Addiction

 Many will begin using and abusing Concerta just to feel those highs.
-As the drug is a stimulant, it increases one’s alertness, energy and attention, which many find enjoyable.
+As the drug is a stimulant, it increases one’s alertness, energy and attention – which many find enjoyable.

 2. Weight Loss